Asperger’s in Schools

 The Bureaucratic Maze

 Before the landmark Supreme Court case of Brown v.
 Board of Education in 1954, school districts frequently did not allow handicapped children to enroll.
-Today legislation such as the Education for All Handicapped Children Act of 1975, amended in 1990 in 2004 to become the Individuals with Disabilities Education Act, protects the right of handicapped children to a free and appropriate education in the public schools.
+Today legislation such as the Education for All Handicapped Children Act of 1975, amended in 2004 to become the Individuals with Disabilities Education Act, protects the right of handicapped children to a free and appropriate education in public schools.

 The “spirit” of laws that apply to handicapped children is that each child should be educated as an individual.
 This is a good thing for children with Asperger Syndrome in particular.
 They need individual treatment because they can range from highly gifted students who excel in academics to children with a variety of learning disabilities and comorbidities like Oppositional Defiant Disorder.
 The majority are usually between the two extremes.

-From birth to age three years, federal laws require that handicapped children receive early intervention services.
+From birth to age three, federal laws require that handicapped children receive early intervention services.
 These may be speech and language therapy, nutritional counseling, vision and medical services, parental counseling and so forth.
-Usually a teacher comes to the child's home and works with her one-on-one, although some children receive services in public school classrooms or clinical settings.
+Usually a teacher comes to the child’s home and works with her one-on-one, although some children receive services in public school classrooms or clinical settings.
 However, children with Asperger Syndrome often do not receive a diagnosis until after they enter school so they tend to miss Early Intervention programs.

 Once a child enters school, parents can require a free evaluation and assessment by a multidisciplinary team.
 If the team determines the child does not require special education, parents have the right to appeal the decision and get another free evaluation.
 The most common problem is that Aspies often appear too bright and verbal to need services.
 Their solitary lifestyle can mask their social deficiencies.
 For this reason, many parents end up hiring lawyers to receive public school accommodations for their children.